 In her criminal practice, Ms. Maltas has represented clients in successful applications for amnesty in jurisdictions across the world, and in investigations by competition authorities in the United States and other countries.
 Ms. Maltas has investigated and litigated in a variety of industries, including energy (oil, gas, and electricity), automotive parts, computer and consumer electronic components, musical instruments, construction material, private equity, and cable television services.

-Ms. Maltas’ trial experience includes the successful representation of one of the largest cable television companies in the country in a jury trial followed by a directed verdict for the defendant, which was recently upheld by the Tenth Circuit Court of Appeals.
+Ms. Maltas’ trial experience includes successfully representing one of the largest cable television companies in the country in a jury trial followed by a directed verdict for the defendant, which was recently upheld by the Tenth Circuit Court of Appeals.

 She also recently won judgment in favor of her client in an antitrust class action related to the natural gas transportation, wholesale electricity, and resale electricity markets, with the court holding that plaintiffs’ complaint was barred by the filed rate doctrine and failed to plead monopolization and antitrust injury as a matter of law.

 Ms. Maltas currently represents multiple auto parts manufacturers in the largest multi-district litigation in the country and has resolved the claims against those clients with extremely favorable settlements.

 Ms. Maltas’ current and recent complex class action litigations include:

 - Breiding v.
 Eversource Energy, Inc. and PNE v.
 Eversource Energy, Inc.

 - In re Inductors Antitrust Litigation